 You’ve probably seen gnomes hanging out, doing their whimsical thing in home gardens and elsewhere.
 But did you know they play disc golf or at least a close version of it?

 It’s true and it’s all shown in beautiful detail in Skeet Scienski’s GnomeDriven illustrations now on Innova Discs.
 Choose from 3 lush gnomes scenes on Champion Leopard3, RocX3, and Gator. now.
 Plus, check out the vivid INNColor GnomeDriven discs.

 Skeet’s gnome illustrations were first compiled in his GnomeDriven Calendar, which he released last fall.
 It’s also his first ever published collection of illustrations.

 Original Skeet drawings mark each calendar month, where he gives us a glimpse of how gnomes play disc golf (hint: it’s with acorn caps instead of plastic discs and mushrooms replace metal targets.
 Look to the bottom of the blog for Skeet's gnome disc golf origin story, which is in the calendar's introduction).

 Illustrations for the months of October (‘Gnome No-Brainer Ace Lace’.
 Blue disc above), August (‘Windy Way Up Putt’.
 Dark pink disc above), and January (‘Behind the Drive".
-Green disc above) are featured on Champion RocX3, Champion Leopard3, and Champion Gator discs.
+Green disc above) are hot-stamped on Champion RocX3, Champion Leopard3, and Champion Gator discs.

-Plus, there’s also a full color version of the ‘Behind the Drive’ scene on a Star Aviar3.
 Each image is masterfully drawn and has a touch of warm gnomey humor sure to make any disc golfer smile.